Basic rule of programming:

 R.A.McDougall,

 A.Golan.
-Baselines for dynamic CGE models are explained in the
+The baselines for dynamic CGE models are explained in the

 Journal of